 Game Play Notes

-- When you’re in a diagonal-facing view, Left and Right move you forward and back.
-Down is still duck, and Up does nada.
+- When you’re in a diagonal-facing view, and move you forward and back. is still duck, and does nada.

 - When Alia tells you that there is a “DNA Core” detected in an enemy, it means Axl can use his Copy Shot (“A-Trance”) on it.